FreeCAD/FreeCAD-documentation/wiki/Manual_Creating_and_manipulating_geometry.md

 print(boxShape.Solids)
 ```

-For example, let\'s find the area of each face of our box shape above   *
+For example, let\'s find the area of each face of our box shape above   * (Make sure to indent the second line, as it appears below.
+Press Enter twice after the last line to run the Python command.)

 ```python